 What do you enjoy the most about medicine?
 Are you fascinated with research or do you love to treat complex cases?
-Consider what postings you excelled at and what ones you disliked.
+Consider what postings you excelled at and which ones you disliked.
 Sometimes you have to trust your gut when choosing your path.

-How long are you willing to train?
+How extensively are you willing to train?